stilldavid/userland-book/literary_problem/index.md

 Welcome to wizard school.

 Anyway, that's almost 75000 words, which is getting close to the length of a short novel.
-It'll take me a while to review, but it's better than combing through the whole archive file-by-file.
+It'll take me a while to review, but it's probably better than combing through the whole archive file-by-file.